Kids and COVID-19 | A Quick Guide for Parents

 Even though it appears children are not as likely to develop severe symptoms or any at all, it does not mean they won’t contract the virus and spread it to others.

 CDC Guidelines for Kids and NCOV-19

 Kids are bound to have questions about the novel coronavirus, and parents need to address the issue by helping them understand the situation.
 Experts say there are helpful ways to educate your kids without causing undue alarm.
-Hence, the Centers for Disease Control and Prevention (CDC) has prepared some general principles for parents, school staff, and others who frequently interact with children that can help reduce anxiety.
+Hence, the Centers for Disease Control and Prevention (CDC) is a great guide for parents as it has prepared some general principles for parents, school staff, and others who frequently interact with children that can help reduce anxiety.

 1. Remain calm and reassuring.